goosefin/goosefin/README.md

 --> I am a small business owner based in NYC 🍎

---> Soon to be Software Enginner bootcamp graduate 👾
+--> Software Enginner bootcamp graduate 👾

 --> For the last 5 years I have worked with hundreds of dog owners in the NYC area as an animal behaviorist